Tionge-Hunga/HR-Employee-Attrition-Dashboard/README.md

 - Compare attrition across employee demographics.
 - Examine the relationship between overtime and attrition.
 - Analyse attrition by work-life balance and job satisfaction.
-- Develop an interactive dashboard to communicate key workforce insights.
+- Develop an interactive dashboard to communicate insights.

 ---